Español Search

 All Coloradans benefit when people left out of decision-making have their voices heard.

 We all benefit when every community member has the opportunity to live a long and healthy life.
-We all benefit when we listen to people who have been left out of decision-making.
-In order for Coloradans in every community to thrive, people who have been left out must have a voice in the decisions that influence their well-being.
+We all benefit when we listen to people who have been historically excluded from decision-making.
+In order for Coloradans in every community to thrive, people must have a voice in the decisions that influence their well-being.
+Working together, we can make programs and policies fair for everyone, so that all Coloradans can lead healthy, productive lives.

 A Better Future for Colorado's Communities